extenda/tf-module-gcp-slo/README.md

 # tf-module-gcp-slos

 Module for creating Service Level Objectives (SLOs) in Google Cloud.
 The `slo` object in the input follows the same structure as the official [terraform module](https://registry.terraform.io/providers/hashicorp/google/6.0.1/docs/resources/monitoring_slo), which means this module can create whatever SLOs it supports (v6.0.1).
 A burn rate alert can be created using the `alert` argument.
-This alert can be turned off or tweaked by setting the `alert` object in each SLO.
+This alert can be turned on and tweaked by setting the `alert` object in each SLO.
 More information on the input argument structure can be found below or in [examples](./examples/).

 ## Usage